jon-hanson/parsecj/README.md

 **ParsecJ** is a Java monadic parser combinator framework for constructing [LL(1) parsers](http://en.wikipedia.org/wiki/LL_parser).
 It is a port of the Haskell [Parsec library](https://hackage.haskell.org/package/parsec).
-The implementation is a direct Java port of the Haskell code outlined in the original [Parsec paper](http://research.microsoft.com/en-us/um/people/daan/download/papers/parsec-paper.pdf).
+The implementation is, where possible, a direct Java port of the Haskell code outlined in the original [Parsec paper](http://research.microsoft.com/en-us/um/people/daan/download/papers/parsec-paper.pdf).

 The parser features include:
 * Composable parser combinators which provide a DSL for implementing parsers from grammars.